 Preferred solution: Full refund.

-I didn't like: Difficulty contacting customer service, Handling of disputes between buyers and sellers.
+Etsy Cons: Difficulty contacting customer service, Handling of disputes between buyers and sellers.